 As you research becoming a gestational carrier, you probably have a lot of questions.
-But, as you find out more about the different gestational surrogate requirements you’ll have to meet to help an intended parent, you may be overwhelmed — or even annoyed — at the steps ahead of you.
+But, as you find out more about the different gestational surrogate requirements you’ll have to meet to help an intended parent, you may have questions about he steps ahead of you.

 So, you may ask: “Why are there surrogate mother requirements?
 Why can’t any woman who wants to be a surrogate help someone else become a parent?”

 We admire your desire to help create a family; it’s a characteristic that all the best gestational surrogates share.
 However, before you can become a surrogate and help an intended parent, you need to understand all the nuances of the surrogacy process.